luis-cdmx/diplo-cloud-mascota-service/README.md

 ```shell
 kubectl apply -f mascota-mongo.yaml
 ```

+### Add required user
-Once the image is up connect to it to execute mongo commnds.
+Once the image is up connect to it to execute mongo commnds to add the user to connect to it from mascota app.
 #### Adjust with Docker
 ```shell
 docker exec -it mascota-mongo mongosh